 - What time of the day does your user spend most time on content pages.
 Publishing your articles and promoting them during these hours can result in overall increase of your reader base.

-Thank you for reading I hope you find this helpful and makes your google analytics data a little more useful in improving your content marketing efforts.
+Thank you for reading, I hope you find this helpful and makes your google analytics data a little more useful in improving your content marketing strategies.
 As always these are just some helpful starting points and you should adapt and extend it to your needs.
 Would love to hear your insights on how you make your content marketing efforts data driven!